ThomasGhali/my-project-template/README.md

   > **🚨 Critical Reminder**  Regarding `npm run lint:fix`:
   >
   > - Before using `npm run lint:fix`, review the changes it may apply.
 It can unintentionally break code, ensure you have a backup.
-  >
-  > - Make sure you have a backup for your code.

 ## Author